fvwmorg/fvwmorg.github.io/Wiki/Decor/4Btm/index.md

 ---
-layout : wiki
+layout: wiki
-title : 4Btm Decor Example
+title: 4Btm Decor Example
-type : decor
+type: decor
-description : |
+description: |
   A MultiPixmap Decor with 4 buttons and color or image title bar.

 ---